 Either way, it’s naturally more expensive to hire help than to design your own site.
 However, you’ll also have the ability to build a more distinctive site and have a lot more control over every detail.
 The end result will likely be more professional and functional.
 What should you consider when choosing a web designer?

 - Experience — Web designers should have a portfolio of their work to show you.
 You not only want to see that they produce professional quality work but also that it’s compatible with your brand’s image.
 It’s best to find a designer with experience in your niche or industry.

 - Timeline — How long will the work take?
 It’s important to have clear communication with web designers so you know what timeline to expect.

 - Cost — While price shouldn’t be your only or even your main consideration, your budget is definitely a factor.
 Be sure you understand the terms.
 For example, do they charge by the hour or by the project?
 Thumbtack, one of many freelancer services, provides a helpful guide for understanding and estimating the cost of web design.

 - Communication and Support — If you’re working with an agency, you should have a dedicated team member to contact for updates and questions.
 It’s important to work with an agency that listens to your ideas and helps you create your own unique design.
 They should also be available to answer your questions.

-- Maintenance and Ongoing Services — Do you want to hire someone to design your site as a one-off project or do you want help with ongoing maintenance, content management, e-commerce, social media, or other tasks?
+- Maintenance and Ongoing Services — Do you want to hire someone to design your site as a one-off project, or do you want ongoing help with maintenance, content management, e-commerce, social media, or other tasks?